galiacheng/oracle-forms-reports-weblogic-on-azure/README.md

 # Create Highly Available Oracle Forms and Reports clusters on Azure

 This document guides you to create highly available Oracle Forms and Reports clusters on Azure VMs step by step, including:

 - Create Oracle Forms and Reports clusters with 2 replicas.
 - Create load balancing with Azure Application Gateway
 - Scale up with new Forms and Reports replicas
-- Create Highly Available Administration Server
+- Enable Highly Available Administration Server
 - Troubleshooting

-You will get Froms and Reports running as the picture shows:
+You will get Forms and Reports running as the picture shows:

 ![Oracle Forms and Reports Architecture](overview.png)